Letronne (crater)

 Letronne is the lava-flooded remnant of a lunar impact crater.
 It was named after French archaeologist Jean-Antoine Letronne.
 The northern part of the rim is completely missing, and opens into the Oceanus Procellarum, forming a bay along the southwestern shore.
 The formation is located to the northwest of the large crater Gassendi.To the west-southwest is the flooded crater Billy, and north-northwest lies the smaller Flamsteed.

 The surviving rim of Letronne is now little more than a semi-circular series of ridges.
 The flooded, broken rim of Winthrop overlies the western wall.
 The rim is the most intact along the eastern stretch, forming a mountainous promontory into the mare.
 A small cluster of central rises lie at the midpoint of the crater.
 The wrinkle ridge Dorsa Rubey traverses the floor from north to south, and outlines a portion of the missing rim.
 The crater floor is otherwise nearly smooth and relatively free of craterlets, with the exception of Letronne B near the southeast rim.

+Letronne is one of the largest craters of Lower (Early) Imbrian age.